nopara73/ZeroLink/README.md

 In this case the most effective attack if the attacker holds 480btc.
 Because nobody has 480btc happened to be predivided perfectly to 1btc outputs, the attacker must first predivide them and attack with those utxos.
 Predividing such amount is 1 transaction with 480 outputs.
 A transaction output is [approximately 20%](https://bitcoin.stackexchange.com/q/1195/26859) of a transaction, therefore the cost of this attack is `480out*0.2=`$96.

 The second attack can be executed with less Initial Bitcoin Requirements.
 The attacker can first disrupt a round, then make a transaction, so the output of that transaction is not banned, then register that output to the next round.
-Of course Bitcoin transactions are not instant and a Tumbler only accepts confirmed outputs, thus assuming every Bitcoin transaction confirms within 10 minutes, the attacker must have around 4 bitcoins to begin with.
+Of course Bitcoin transactions are not instant and a Tumbler only accepts confirmed outputs, thus assuming every Bitcoin transaction confirms within ten minutes, the attacker must have around four bitcoins to begin with.
 If we omit the predivison, in this case the attacker must make `480-4=`476 transactions to disrupt the tumbling for a day.
 That costs $476.

 Attack|Initial Bitcoin Requirements|Attack Costs
 ------|----------------------------|---------------
-1     |480btc                      |$96
+I.    |480btc                      |$96
-2     |4btc                        |$476
+II.   |4btc                        |$476

 #### Severity 2: Banning the malicious utxo and all its sibling utxos